Do I Need Renogy?

 Renogy's Business Model

-Renogy is a marketing company that sources components from the same Chinese factories as budget brands, slaps their logo on it, and charges 30-50% more because of brand recognition in the van life community.
+Like most mid-tier electronics brands, Renogy sources components from Chinese factories — as do budget brands like Vevor and Giandel.
+Renogy charges 30-50% more, largely because of brand recognition in the van life community.

 The "Middle Ground" Promise

 Renogy markets themselves as the smart middle option: not as expensive as Victron, but better quality than no-name brands.
-In reality, they're selling rebranded budget components at premium prices.
+There's some truth to this — their documentation and customer support are generally better — but the actual hardware is often very similar to what budget brands offer.

-Their customer service and warranty are decent (better than random Amazon sellers), but not exceptional.
-They've built a strong reputation through influencer sponsorships and van life partnerships, not through superior engineering.
+Their customer service and warranty are decent, and they've built a strong reputation through influencer sponsorships and van life partnerships.
+But you're paying more for the brand experience than for meaningfully different internals.

 The Middle Ground Myth